christopherc1331/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+   _Hashing functions take an input of any kind (except lists), and create a unique index based on the input based on the specified algorithm, and places the value at the hashed index_
 2. Collision resolution
+   _This is done because many different inputs can have the same hashed index and you can do the following to prevent overriting indexes with new values:_
+   _1) create a linked list at each index and if you have a collision you can then iterate to the end of the linked list and place the new value_
+   _2) you can do index probing and when you find a collission, then you can "probe" the next index or if you're at the last index then check index (0)_
 3. Performance of basic hash table operations
+   _Basic hash table operations should be O(n) in time complexity_
 4. Load factor
+   _The load factor is a ratio of 0.6 which determines how "full" the hashtable is allowed to be before it needs to be resized_
 5. Automatic resizing
+   _Auto resizing is done once the hash table's load factor has reached capacity or dropped too low due to deletions.
+This allows for optimal usage of space_
 6. Various use cases for hash tables
+   _Hash tables are very useful tools for looking up values, but can also be used to output unique values in several lists, or provide intersections._

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.